 Hello and welcome!
-I'm currently a fifth year Ph.D. candidate in the department of philosophy at the University of Texas at Austin.
+I'm currently a sixth year Ph.D. candidate in the department of philosophy at the University of Texas at Austin.

 I am a moral philosopher with a specific focus on recent interactions between ethics and science.
 In particular, I investigate to what extent empirical research can weigh in on ethical and metaethical debates.